Why would you need to count the words inside of a PDF document? Most popular use cases for our calculator.

 - Hyphenated words (like "well-being") may count as one or two depending on how they appear in the PDF text layer.
 Most exported PDFs treat it as one word.

-- Numbers (2025, 3.14, 10,000) are counted as words — helpful when you need totals for data-heavy reports.
+- Numbers (2025, 3.14, 10,000) are counted as words, which helps when you need totals for data-heavy reports.

 - Email addresses and URLs usually count as a single word: [email protected], https://pdfquiz.com.